cginfinity/ignite-docs-v2/docs/developer-guide/advanced/jsonata/introduction.md

 ![img](/assets/docs/jsonata/ignite-jsonata-node.gif)

-## How To Install Ignite-JSONata Node
+## How to install Ignite-JSONata node

 To install an "ignite-jsonata" node, you can go to the “Manage palette" section and search for "ignite-jsoanata" node and then simply install it.